gemoc/ICSA2017Tutorial/readme.md

 ![](figs/Variable.png)

-2. Add the concepts of Guards and Actions to the Transition as depcited below
+2. Add the concepts of Guards and Actions to the Transition as depicted below

 ![](figs/transitions.png)